DAGWorks-Inc/hamilton/docs/concepts/visualization.rst

 Visualization
 =============

-After assembling the dataflow, the Driver can display it in several ways.
+After assembling the dataflow, several visualization features become available to the Driver.
 Hamilton dataflow visualizations are great for documentation because they are directly derived from the code.

 On this page, you'll learn:

 - the available visualization functions
 - how to answer lineage questions
-- how to apply a custom style
+- how to apply a custom style to your visualization

-For this page, we'll assume to have the following dataflow and Driver:
+For this page, we'll assume we have the following dataflow and Driver:

 .. code-block:: python